metareflection/scala3-lms/doc/PLAN.md

 rewrite it anyway, but it will make field accesses and especially pattern matching very difficult.

+- Because `Rep` and related types are trait members, it is very difficult to pattern-match against them in macros.
+Currently, we use string-matching, which is very brittle.

 ## Notes from lms-clean

 `lms-clean` seems to define a much more general virtualization mechanism